 Our youth and family ministry goal are to guide youth in their identity as servant leaders and nurture their spiritual gifts of service, justice, witness while equipping families with best faith practices.
 We provide many education, service, worship, fellowship, and travel experiences for our youth and families at Christ the King Church.
 The following are highlights of the year.
 Friends and visitors are always welcome to all events!

-Faith Together (Fellowship):
+Faith Together (Fellowship and Study):

-Faith in Action: (Leadership)
+Faith in Action: (Service and Leadership)